-At GRAYE, we prefer to use natural fabrics for our garments.
-Natural fabrics are made from renewable resources which are more sustainable than synthetic fabrics.
-We believe that extending garment life supports sustainability as well.
-To ensure the durability of your garment, Graye is happy to share some tips on how to care for your garments and some energy saving steps to reduce laundry environmental impact.
+At GRAYE, we prefer to use natural fabrics for our garments, due to its smaller environmental impact and are made from renewable resources.
+At the same time, we believe that extending a garment’s life would help reduce consumption and wastage, and promote a more responsible lifestyle.
+To prolong your new garment’s life, GRAYE is happy to share tips on how to care for your clothes, and some energy saving steps to reduce our carbon footprints.

-- • Cotton • Linen • Tencel • Cupro • Canvas Cotton • Supima Cotton • Poly Cotton Blend •
+- • Cotton • Linen • Tencel • Cupro • Pima Cotton • Cotton Poly Blend • Cotton Nylon Blend

 • GARMENT SORTING •